hphelion/documentation/commercial/commercial.glossary.md

 management effort or service provider interaction.

 ###Cloud Controller###
 :    A node that hosts software which controls your Infrastructure as Service (IaaS) cloud computing platform.
-Contains those services that are considered single services for a cloud environment, such as Keystone, Glance, Graffiti, Eve, and Focus, and define the boundaries of the cloud environment from an identity standpoint.
+Contains those services that are considered single services for a cloud environment, such as Networking and Imaging,<!-- not in beta Graffiti, Eve, and Focus, --> and define the boundaries of the cloud environment from an identity standpoint.
 *See also* [Compute Region Controller](#Compute-Region-Controller), [Network Controller](#Network-Controller), and [Storage Controller](#Storage-Controller).

 ###Cloud OS Distribution Network (CODN)###